CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/general-settings/bom-mor.md

 ---
 sidebar_position: 4
+toc_min_heading_level: 2
+toc_max_heading_level: 2
 ---

 # Bill of Materials and Manufacturing Orders tab

+Managing Bill of Materials (BOM) and Manufacturing Orders efficiently is crucial for streamlined production processes.
+The Bill of Materials and Manufacturing Orders tab in ProcessForce provides various configurable settings to optimize these workflows.
+These settings include defining default formulas for items, enabling synchronization with SAP Business One, setting priority levels for production, and configuring options for semi-finished goods.

+This document outlines the key features and functionalities available in this tab to help users better understand and configure their manufacturing operations effectively.

+---

 You can define Bill of Materials and Manufacturing Orders settings on this tab, e.g., default formulas for Items.